simulanics/AGIEval/README.md

 We provide the prompts for few-shot learning in the [data/few_shot_prompts](data/few_shot_prompts.csv) file.
 # Baseline Systems
-We evaluate the performance of the baseline systems (gpt-3.5-turbo and GPT-4o) on AGIEval v1.1 .
+We evaluate the performance of the baseline systems (gpt-3.5-turbo and GPT-4o) on AGIEval v1.1.
-The few-shot and few-shot-CoT results are as follows:
+The results are as follows:

 ![The datasets used in AGIEVal](gpt_results.png)